-- Once your proposal is submitted, Grants.gov sends it to the Center for Scientific Review (CSR), which reviews the proposal for compliance, which takes about a week
+- Once your proposal is submitted, Grants.gov sends it to the Center for Scientific Review (CSR), which reviews the proposal for compliance within about a week.

-- The CSR then refers the proposal to a study section, which is the group, composed of NIH staff and scientists outside of NIH, that will review the proposal.
+- The CSR refers the proposal to a study section composed of NIH staff and scientists outside of the NIH who will review the proposal.
 They assign each proposal to the study section that is the best fit.
-However, you can recommend a study section for your proposal in your cover letter for CSR to consider.
-To find the best study section, browse CSR’s list of SBIR/STTR Study Sections, also known as Scientific Review Groups (SRGs), or use the CSR’s Assisted Referral Tool to find a Study section that best fits your proposal and follow CSR’s instructions.
+However, you can recommend a study section for your proposal in your cover letter for the CSR to consider.
+To find the best study section that fits your proposal, browse the CSR’s list of SBIR/STTR study sections, also known as Scientific Review Groups (SRGs), or use the CSR’s Assisted Referral Tool.

-- Scientific review takes around 2 months.
-All proposals are reviewed, but only those scoring in the top half in a preliminary review are discussed or scored by the review group.
-Scores of the reviewers are combined to yield a single impact/priority score.
-The lower the score the better.
-This score is sent to you in a Summary Statement along with the comments from reviewers.
+- Scientific review takes around two months.
+All proposals are reviewed, but only those scoring in the top half of a preliminary review are discussed or scored by the review group.
+The reviewers’ scores are combined to yield a single impact or priority score.
+The lower the score, the better.
+This score is sent to you in a summary statement along with comments from reviewers.

-- The Council that determines which proposals to fund meets around a month later.
-They use the scores in combination with each Institute’s mission.
-Impact/priority scores of 10 to 30 have the best chance of being funded.
-Scores of 31 to 45 have some chance of being funded, however, scores higher than 45 are rarely funded.
-It takes an additional couple of months after the council meets before you actually receive the reward.
+- The council that determines which proposals to fund meets around a month later.
+They consider the scores in combination with each institute’s mission.
+Impact or priority scores of 10 to 30 have the best chance of being funded.
+Scores of 31 to 45 have some chance of being funded.
+However, scores higher than 45 are rarely funded.
+It takes an additional couple of months after the council meets before you receive the reward.

 Center for Scientific Review